deepthiinduri/TRACK_THE_COVID/README.md

 >
 > **It tracks the global spread of covid-19 with maps and graphs.**
 >
+> **This tracker is designed to inform people regarding risks, best practices and relevant advisories related to coronavirus.**
+>
 > **It also helps to check the availability of vaccination centers in your area (India).**